 - We ate at Kőleves Vendéglő.
 Here you can find good international and also local Hungarian cuisine.

-- For those who like it simpler and cheaper, goulash is best eaten at Frici Papa at Király utca 55, which also serves other typical Hungarian dishes.
+- For those who like it simpler and cheaper, goulash is best eaten at Frici Papa at Király utca 55, which also serves other typical Hungarian dishes (not kosher).

 Shopping in the Jewish Quarter Budapest